Judge Tanya Chutkan (AP) |

 (2) Smith filed his documents in the same court, before the same judge (Tanya Chutkin), who is overseeing the case involving Trump's actions on Jan.
 6, 2021;

 (3) Putin tried to laugh off the meddling allegations by claiming he was "endorsing" Democrat Kamala Harris over Trump.
-But U.S.-based new organizations did not seem to be falling for that -- as they described his Harris endorsement as made "teasingly" (AP)"grinning" (CBS), and "smirking" (Newsweek)
+But U.S.-based news organizations did not seem to be falling for that -- as they described his Harris endorsement as made "teasingly" (AP), "grinning" (CBS), and "smirking" (Newsweek)

 How did such a peculiar set of circumstances come to pass?
 Newsweek provides details about Putin's unconvincing reaction under the headline "Smirking Putin Says He Supports Kamala Harris and Her 'Infectious Laugh'."
 Newsweek examines more serious aspects of the story, under the headline "Jack Smith Files Mystery Sealed Document in Donald Trump Case, as Flynn Nicholls writes: